Logo

 Jerry West had a jump shot with a release the NBA lauded as "lightning quick", and was known for making baskets late in the game, earning him the nickname "Mr Clutch".

-Jerry West led the Lakers in scoring in seven seasons, and only Jordan had a higher career scoring average in the playoffs.
+Jerry West led the Lakers in scoring in seven seasons, and is the league leader in career scoring in the NBA Finals.

 In 1979, Jerry West was elected into the Naismith Memorial Basketball Hall of Fame, and the Lakers retired his No 44 jersey in 1983.